 When you’re trying to decide which tomato varieties to grow, determinate vs indeterminate tomato plants are an important consideration.

-- If you want tomatoes off the same plant from July through September, you’d better choose an indeterminate plant.
+If you want tomatoes off the same plant from July through September, you’d better choose an indeterminate plant.
 But the fact that a tomato is determinate or indeterminate is only one of the things to consider when choosing the right tomato variety for your garden.

 Do you have a preference?
 Share your experience in the comments below!